 The line “That it’s better to have loved, yeah, it’s better to have loved” is, of course, another reference to Tennyson, this time to his poem “In Memoriam.”

 The old men who populate Western Stars are literally, like Clint Eastwood’s character in the Westerns he made with Sergio Leone, Men With No Name; this is, to the author’s knowledge, the first of Mr. Springsteen’s albums in which no protagonist, or the woman whom he loves, is named.
-It is also the first album on which Mr. Springsteen’s name does not appear on the cover; it seems that the artist wanted listeners to give less thought to him than to the characters and narratives he presents.
+It is also the first album on which Mr. Springsteen’s name does not appear on the cover (his picture does not either); it seems that the artist wanted listeners to give less thought to him than to the characters and narratives he presents.
 The men of Western Stars are Everyman; they are all of us.
 They are broken, physically, emotionally, and spiritually, and are alone sometimes by choice but often because of their own foibles; some seek redemption by asking for a second chance, others through hard work, or by wallowing in nostalgia and regret.
 In the end, Mr. Springsteen’s album is both a tribute to and an indictment of The West in the American imagination: a land of sunshine, open roads, and new beginnings, which yet cannot provide salvation for the lost and lonely.
 But Western Stars will surely provide balm for the soul.
 Unsurpassed among his albums in both its poetic and musical genius, Western Stars ranks as one of Mr. Springsteen’s greatest achievements.
 “A jewel box of a record,” Mr. Springsteen has called it.
 Indeed, it’s a beautiful, little taste of Heaven.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.